srilathakolli19-hub/advance_eda/README.md

 ## 🌟 Overview

-This project focuses on **Advanced Exploratory Data Analysis (EDA)** performed on sales data.
+This project focuses on **Advanced Exploratory Data Analysis (EDA)** .
 The goal of this project is to explore business data, generate meaningful insights, and create **clean summarized datasets** that can be easily used for **dashboarding and reporting**.

 The analysis uses data from the **Gold Layer of a Data Warehouse**, which was **designed and built by me in my Data Warehouse project**.
 This ensures the data is already cleaned, structured, and optimized for analytics.